Architecture of London: Romanesque and Gothic

 Westminster hall was radically altered and extended in the 14th-century becoming the largest hall of its kind in medieval Europe.
 During this extension an exceptionally wide span hammerbeam roof was added, likely by the King's Master Carpenter William Hurley which is now considered a marvel of medieval engineering, while the Norman outer walls were retained with the addition of gothic windows.
 Remarkably, Westminster Hall survives to this day, escaping the fire of 1834 which destroyed the remainder of the accompanying medieval structures.
 The hall was later incorporated into the neo-gothic incarnation of The Palace of Westminster.
 Other surviving examples of medieval halls in London can be found in the form of Guildhall (1440), which once served as London's city hall, although this was largely altered after the Great Fire and Old Hall of Lincoln's Inn (1492) which retains its original timber hammerbeam roof.

 An idealized illustration of Old St. Paul's Cathedral.
 The nave was built in the Romanesque, with the remainder being both Early English and Decorated Gothic.

 The Normans began the construction of Old St Paul's Cathedral on Ludgate Hill, replacing a Saxon timber-framed building which was destroyed by a fire in 1087.
 By the time of its completion in the 14th century the cathedral included elements of Gothic architecture, such as an ornate rose window in the Decorated Gothic style at the east end, alongside the Romanesque nave constructed during the Norman period.
 According to the architectural historian John Harvey, the octagonal chapter house, built about 1332 by William de Ramsey, was the earliest example of Perpendicular Gothic.
 The cathedral was one of the largest and tallest churches in medieval Europe; at one point it was crowned by an exceptionally tall spire similar to that of Salisbury Cathedral which was about 158 m high, although this was destroyed after being hit by lightning in the 16th century.
 Alongside the loss of its spire, the cathedral was generally in poor condition in the 16th century, with much of its ornate interior being destroyed during the reformation.
-Attempts were made to restore the cathedral in the 17th-century under the direction of Indigo Jones, but the church was latterly destroyed in the Great Fire and replaced by Sir Christopher Wren's incarnation of the cathedral, which retained its predecessor's Latin cross layout.
+Attempts were made to restore the cathedral in the 17th-century under the direction of Inigo Jones, but the church was latterly destroyed in the Great Fire and replaced by Sir Christopher Wren's incarnation of the cathedral, which retained its predecessor's Latin cross layout.